What Will Cannabis Deschedulization Look Like?

 There are a few relevant nuances in this system.
 First, each state differs in the types of relationships members of each tier can enter into with members of other tiers.
 Second, most states regulate beer and wine differently (more loosely) from liquor.
 Third, in most states, businesses cannot be involved in more than one of these three activities on a large scale.
 Finally, in some states, the state controls certain types of operations directly, rather than licensing private businesses.
 For example, in a good number of states, the state either operates liquor stores itself or contracts agents who operate the stores on the state’s behalf.

-Apart from the Three Tier System, states, and even local jurisdictions, will have significant differences regarding who can legally manufacture, import, distribute, sell, and/or consume alcoholic beverages.
+Apart from the Three Tier System, states, and even local jurisdictions, have significant differences regarding who can legally manufacture, import, distribute, sell, and/or consume alcoholic beverages.
 Specifically, states differ in:

 - Whether to allow the sale of alcohol in the State